Now we now call it Minnesota’s Predatory Offender Registration statute. But most know it as Minnesota’s Sex Offender Registration law.

 Most but not all of the offenses of conviction listed in Minnesota’s Predatory Offender Registration law are sex offenses.
 Most sex crime convictions (and those “arising out of the same set of circumstances”) trigger the registration requirement.
 But, rare exceptions exist where the lowest level sex crimes were the most serious charge.

-The defense attorney can help the accused avoid an outcome that will result in having to register.
+So, the defense attorney can help the accused avoid an outcome (disposition) that will result in having to register.
+For example, the defense attorney may be able to challenge probable cause for the triggering charges at a Contested Omnibus Hearing.

 We must distinguish this law from Minnesota’s Community notification law.
 That law is a scheme for community notification for some offenders after prison commitment.